 You never forget your first love, or your first heartbreak.
-For many of us, our high school romantic adventures (or lack thereof) are incredibly formative experiences that inform the way we approach relationships long into adulthood.
+For many of us, our high school romantic adventures (or even our tween romance adventures) are incredibly formative experiences that inform the way we approach relationships long into adulthood.

 Maybe that's why young adult romance books make such compelling reads, even if you're no longer a young adult yourself—they take the tumult of teenage romance, and the impact it has on us, seriously.
 The following 10 young adult romance books are some of the genre's best, featuring courageous young people who follow their heart, even when their families and communities are warning them not to...and even when they know they might get hurt.
 So sit back, relax, and vicariously experience the thrilling highs and memorable lows of young love.

 The latest novel from New York Times bestseller Kami Garcia is a vivid exploration of how young hearts can break—and heal.
 Peyton heads into her senior year feeling on top of the world: She just secured a soccer scholarship to her dream school, and she and her boyfriend Reed have never been better.
 But Reed has a terrible secret.
 And when Peyton confronts him, she winds up at the bottom of a set of stairs with a broken knee.

 Now, Peyton’s soccer future might be ruined, and the entire town can’t stop talking about whether she fell or was pushed.
 Peyton is eager escape the traumatic start to the year by visiting her uncle in small-town Tennessee.
 She just wants to heal, but when Peyton meets the handsome Owen Law, everything changes.
 Peyton could fall hard for Owen—but to do that would be to let someone in again who could betray her.
 And Owen, like Reed, is keeping a surprising secret.